 - B.3.1.
 The table below outlines the grade requirements for each classification for each award.
 As outlined in the table, there are two types of calculations we perform to determine your award classification.
 You will be awarded the highest classification of award you qualify to receive.
 Note that not all awards are classified (see section B.2.1 above). - B.3.2.
-All weighted averages are calculated based on resubmission and/or retake module marks if applicable (see section 6).
+All weighted averages are calculated based on resubmission and/or retake module marks if applicable (see section 7).
 The average is weighted according to the credit value of each module.
-Calculations for Master's (MSc/MBA) are normally based on your best 180 credits at award level; however, if you have received exemptions the calculation will be based on the credits that you have been awarded by UCEM and not the exempted credit.
+Calculations for Master's (MSc/MBA) are normally based on your best 180 credits at award level with the exception of the MArch which is based on your best 240 credits; however, if you have received exemptions the calculation will be based on the credits that you have been awarded by University of the Built Environment and not the exempted credit.